Erin Lindsay: Background and characterization

 In season 1 of Chicago P.D., it has been established from the very beginning that Lindsay shared a special relationship with Hank Voight, head of the Intelligence Unit.
 Her unwavering loyalty to Voight is explained as her background is gradually revealed.
 She is generally unfazed by the gangsters, drug lords, and physically intimidating suspects the unit encounter on a regular basis.
 She has mentioned that her stepfather was in prison and that he would hit her and her mother, Bunny, who was an on-and-off drug addict.
-Through Bunny, she has a half-brother, Teddy Courtney, who was taken by a pedophile ring at age 13 and was found by NYPD detectives ten years later working as a male prostitute.
+Through Bunny, she has a half-brother, Teddy Courtney, who was taken by a child sex ring at age 13 and was found by NYPD detectives ten years later working as a prostitute.
 Lindsay grew up on the street, and by the age of 14, she had already been arrested five times on charges including misdemeanor, simple battery, retail theft, solicitation, and unlawful possession of cannabis.
 She became a confidential informant for Voight, who, along with his wife, eventually took her in as her legal guardians.

 Actress Sophia Bush described the character: "Lindsay comes from the street so she already knows how all these people work."
 She completed high school at St. Ignatius College Prep and joined the Chicago Police Department.
 After graduating from the police academy, she spent four years on the west side of Chicago as a patrol officer, which she said was all the education she needed.

 Because of her background, Lindsay is compassionate and sympathetic towards vulnerable young victims, especially girls, as she can relate with their situation.
 For example, she tries to get a 17-year-old prostitute and heroin addict, Nadia, to enter drug rehab twice.
 Eventually, she succeeds in convincing Nadia to stay clean and helps her get a desk job at 21st District headquarters.